aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2015/aspose-tasks-for-java-9-0-0-release-notes/_index.md

 ---

 ## **Major Features**
-We have implemented

-We have implemented

-enhancement

-which allow to read subproject info (inserted project information).
+We have implemented enhancement which allow to read subproject info (inserted project information).
 Also about six bugs have been fixed.
 Please see the list of changes below.

-which allow to read subproject info (inserted project information).
-Also about six bugs have been fixed.
-Please see the list of changes below.
 ## **All Changes**
-All Changes

-Issue Type

-Key

-Summary
-# **Public API and Backwards Incompatible Changes**
-None.

-None.

 |**Issue Type** |**Key** |**Summary** |
 | :- | :- | :- |
 |Bug |TASKS-34281 |Exception while adding resource assignment to task with duration ZERO |